Sub-{\mu}m axial precision depth imaging with entangled two-colour Hong-Ou-Mandel microscopy

-As the generated photons in the system do not share a common path, the source is susceptible to phase instability of the parameter $\phi(t)$ in the intended output entangled state Eq.~\eqref{state} due to mechanical vibrations and temperature variations (in contrast to standard polarisation entangled photon pair sources based on a single Sagnac interferometer \cite{Sagnac,PhaseSagnac}).
-We therefore actively stabilise the setup using a diagonally polarised laser at the cut-off wavelength of the DMS (where these are only partially reflective) that is back-propagated through the source optics and monitored with fast balanced photodiodes detectors.
+In contrast to polarisation entangled photon pair source designs based on a single Sagnac interferometer \cite{Sagnac,PhaseSagnac} or co-propagating photon source designs based on two crystals in a crossed configuration \cite{biphoton}, the generated photons in this system do not share a common path.
+As a result, the source is susceptible to phase instability of the parameter $\phi(t)$ of the intended output entangled state Eq.~\eqref{state} due to mechanical vibrations and temperature variations.
+To counter the sensitivity to phase in generating the required quantum state, we actively stabilise the setup using a diagonally polarised laser at the cut-off wavelength of the DMS (where these are only partially reflective) that is back-propagated through the source optics and monitored with fast balanced photodiode detectors.
 The subtracted electric signal from the photodiodes is sent to a PID controller that actuates a piezo stack glued to the mirror of the clockwise pumping path.

 The detuning of the central frequencies of the down-converted photons is readily controlled through phase-matching conditions, which in turn can be tuned by changing the crystal temperature whilst leaving the pump laser frequency unchanged.
-The temperature of the crystal can be set from $30\degree C$ to $180\degree C$ achieving a detuning from $0$ to $30.1~THz$ ($65.6~nm$) (see Supplementary Information).
-The photon pair source generates $\sim200 ~k$ measured coincidences per second with an input pump power of $\sim20~mW$ and we observe a symmetric heralding efficiency up to $25\%$ at the positions marked $\mathcal{A}$ and $\mathcal{B}$ in Fig.~(\ref{Exps}i).
+The temperature of the crystal can be set from $30\degree C$ to $180\degree C$ achieving a detuning from $0$ to $30.1~THz$ ($65.6~nm$) (see Supplemental Materials).
+The photon pair source generates $\sim200 ~k$ measured coincidences per second with an input pump power of $\sim20~mW$ and we observe a symmetric heralding efficiency up to $25\%$ at the positions marked $\mathcal{A}$ and $\mathcal{B}$ in Fig.~\ref{Exps}(a).